Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Path to a Diffusion Approximation

 which goes to zero in expectation by established bounds maximum of a sequence of i.i.d. random variables (see, e.g., \cite{downey}, Theorem 3, with $p=3$).
 A similar argument is included in detail in the proof of Lemma \ref{dremainderconv} for the convergence of \eqref{tvcalc}.
 Therefore, this martingale satisfies condition (b) of the Martingale Central Limit Theorem given in \cite{ethierandkurtz}, Theorem 1.4 of Chapter 7.
 Because $M(\cdot)$ is continuous in each coordinate and, as the limit of symmetric, positive-valued, positive semidefinite matrices, it is positive semidefinite as well, the theorem applies.
 Thus, we find that the martingale vector $(\int_0^{\cdot}b_{1}^1(s)dc_1^m\hat{O}^m_{1}(\bar{g}^m_1(s)),$ $...,$ $\int_0^{\cdot}b_{d}^1(s)dc_1^m\hat{O}^m_{1}(\bar{g}^m_1(s)), $ $...$ $\int_0^{\cdot}b_{1}^A(s)dc_A^m\hat{O}^m_{A}(\bar{g}^m_A(s))$ $...$ $\int_0^{\cdot}b_{d}^A(s)dc_A^m\hat{O}^m_{A}(\bar{g}^m_A(s)),$ $ \hat{Y}^m_{1,1},$ $...,$ $\hat{Y}^m_{1,d},$ $...,$ $\hat{Y}^m_{A,1},...,\hat{Y}^m_{A,d}).$ converges in distribution to a process of the form $\int_0^{\cdot} \sqrt{N(s)}d \boldsymbol{W}(\psi(s)),$ where the matrix square-root is the unique symmetric square-root and $N(\cdot)$ and $\psi(\cdot)$ are such that $\int_0^{\cdot} N_{l,j}(s)d\psi(s) = M_{l,j}(\cdot).$ Exploiting the block diagonal form of $M(\cdot),$ we obtain

-\end{proof} \begin{lem} For each $i \in [A],$ \end{lem} \begin{proof} This result follows from the theory presented in \cite{protterkurtz}, in particular, the fact that the sequence $\{\bar{{E}}^m_i(\bar{g}^m_i(\cdot))\}_{m=1}^{\infty}$ satisfies the UT condition in that paper.
+Finally, we note that we may take any matrix square-root of the matrix $U_i$ above and get a process that is the same, in distribution, as the limit process.
+Thus, to obtain the final form of \eqref{lemm43eqn}, we take the most natural matrix-square root \end{proof} \begin{lem} For each $i \in [A],$ \end{lem} \begin{proof} This result follows from the theory presented in \cite{protterkurtz}, in particular, the fact that the sequence $\{\bar{{E}}^m_i(\bar{g}^m_i(\cdot))\}_{m=1}^{\infty}$ satisfies the UT condition in that paper.
 To see details, see the end of the proof of Corollary \ref{martingaleconvcor}, where the same argument is used. \end{proof} Finally, we prove Theorem \ref{diffusionclt} \begin{proof} We begin by noting that joint convergence in distribution of each term implies convergence of $\hat{\boldsymbol{X}}(\cdot)$ to a solution to the limiting SDEs (see, e.g., \cite{protterkurtz} Theorem 8.1).
 Applying Lemmas \ref{xhatinintconv}, \ref{dremainderconv}, and \ref{martingaleconv} and examining \eqref{firsteqncltproof}, we see that all that is left to check is convergence of For this, we take a Skorokhod representation that includes all of the processes whose convergence we have established in this proof so we may work with almost sure convergence.
 This may need to take place on a different probability space, but since we are only interested in the limit in distribution, that suffices.
 We will continue to denote the Skorokhod representation using the same variables.
 Fix a realization on the almost sure set on which this convergence occurs.
 Then it follows from the continuous mapping theorem that $\boldsymbol{r}^{i}(\hat{\boldsymbol{X}}^m(\cdot))\rightarrow \boldsymbol{r}^{i}(\hat{\boldsymbol{X}}(\cdot))$ in $D(\R_+, \R^d).$ Since the limit is continuous, this implies uniform convergence on compact sets.
 The limit of the integral term $\int_0^{\cdot}\boldsymbol{r}^{i}(\hat{\boldsymbol{X}}^m(s))ds\rightarrow \int_0^t\boldsymbol{r}^{i}(\hat{\boldsymbol{X}}(s)) ds$ follows from uniform convergence of the integrands and a standard real analysis argument. \end{proof}